iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     It is a unique feature of the program.
 Because it's so flexible, one can learn from anywhere and anytime using the provided study materials.

-7. Do the projects worked on help you test your ability/skills?
+7. Did the projects worked on help you test your ability/skills?

     Yes.
-I really tested my abilities in multiple areas through the projects.
+I really tested my skills and abilities in multiple areas through the projects.
 We had six projects during the Career Accelerator phase, and another project which served as our capstone project.
-These projects touched on different areas of data analysis, including Machine Learning, on different areas and they gave us the real chance to learn so much.
+There were many other other individual and peer projects during the Bootcamp phase.
+These projects touched on different areas of data analysis, including Machine Learning.
+So truly, I was able to test my skills and abilities in multiple areas by working on the projects.

 8. What will you change about the program if you had a chance?